Menu

 Ontario English Catholic Teachers

-Religious Education in Catholic Schools
+Religious Education in Catholic Schools Part 1

-OECTA’s Religious Education in Catholic Schools courses are rooted in the beautiful story, The Road to Emmaus.
-This story serves as the framework that guides candidates in as they encounter Jesus and through their faith, engage more deeply with Jesus and the Church, and create ways to evangelize using their own gifts and knowledge.
+Description: OECTA’s Religious Education in Catholic Schools courses are rooted in the beautiful story, The Road to Emmaus.
+This story serves as the framework that guides candidates as they encounter Jesus through their faith, engage more deeply with Jesus and the Church, and create ways to evangelize using their own gifts and knowledge.

 • Where are you on your journey?